MTG/sms-tools/README.md

 Jupyter Notebook instructions
 -------

-he exercises, in the <code>exercises</code> directory, are jupyter notebooks.
-Install Jupyter Notebook according to it's instructions https://jupyter.org/install
+The exercises, in the <code>exercises</code> directory, are jupyter notebooks.
+To read them and do them, Install Jupyter Notebook according to it's instructions https://jupyter.org/install

 Start up jupyter notebook